stephane-klein/ipmi_mock_with_virtualbox/ipmi_mock/README.md

 $ make build
 ```

-Executable are generated in `bin/`
+Executables are generated in `bin/`